Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Ezra Klein: Because people can name so much that happened out of the Great Depression though, Works Progress Administration, Social Security.
 I mean you can really just go down the line ...
 What was it called?
 The alphabet soup of responses.

 Tim Geithner: We did 2 sets of things that are very different, not just from the Great Depression, than really what almost any country has done in the hundred years since.
 Or what Europe's done in the last 5 years.
 First thing we did was We used the full force of the central bank `monetary` policy and the fiscal authorities, stimulus, tax cuts, spending increases, as well as a set of financial programs to prevent a collapse.
 We used those in concert together.
 Typically, what you saw in the Great Depression is they're working against each other where you leave some of those tools unaddressed or they're hidden in the closet.
 Very unique what we did.
-Again, It was a little late the beginning, and it wasn't sustained as long as we would like, but we used that full force of things very dramatically.
+Again, It was a little late the beginning, and it wasn't sustained as long as we would like, but we used that full force of things very `dramatically`.
 The fiscal stimulus, for example, was larger than what Roosevelt did in the Great Depression in relative terms.
 Even though it was a little over too quickly, it wasn't as large as we needed, so that was the first thing we did. which was use those tools very aggressively, in concert together.
 They were much more powerful together being used in concert, than they would have been if they had been used just individually.
 Simple reason, if your banking system's broken, monetary policy doesn't really work.
 You can't get the oxygen where it's needed.
 Second thing we did was to do a very aggressive restructuring, recapitalization of the financial system.
 We cleaned out the worst parts of it, and we left the core of the system with much more capital against future losses, and that meant the financial system was able to give more oxygen to the economy as it recovered; it wasn't a huge drag on the economy.
 The tools we used to do that and backstop the commercial paper markets, the credit markets for the average consumer, they were very innovative, very creative, and their scale remarkable.
 We backstopped indirectly, directly about 30 trillion dollars in financial assets.
 They're very complicated mix of programs.
 That had never been attempted or done.
 It was the scale of that response that made it possible for us to get the economy growing again within 6 months, really remarkably quickly.
 It made it possible for us to return to the taxpayer a positive return on the financial programs.
 Remember, people thought even in early '09, that we would lose 2 trillion dollars.
 If you just look at the returns today, expected returns, the taxpayer's going to earn ...
 We didn't do it for this purpose.
 They're going to earn between a hundred and two hundred billion dollars.
 In effect, we made the financial system pay for the support we gave them.
 We didn't do it for them.
 We didn't do it for the banks.
 We did it to protect the Main Street from a failing financial system.

-Ezra Klein: You talk about in the book, the paradox of financial crises, and it goes to this point exactly.
+Ezra Klein: You talk about in the book, the `paradox` of financial crises, and it goes to this point exactly.
 When people I think look back on it, and they think about backstopping these 30 trillion dollar markets, when they think about bailing out AIG, there's a feeling that, one, it was really bad.
 Even if it could've been worse, it was really bad.

 Tim Geithner: It was terrible.

 Ezra Klein: A lot of these guys got away.
 Part of what you're saying here is that restraining the impulse to go in and punish was part of what permitted a speedy recovery than what we've seen in other countries and what we've seen in other times.
 Why would that be?
 Why wouldn't disciplining the market in a more aggressive way, disciplining, making an example out of people, marching them out in cuffs, help at least set a lesson, bring confidence back to folks, that we're setting the rules down and this won't happen again?

 Tim Geithner: That's the core question.
 It's what I try to explain, write about it in the book.
 It's the central paradox of panics.
 In most crises, in most states of the world, the basic instinct you described is the necessary right instinct.
 You want people to fail if they took mistakes.
 You want them accountable for doing dumb things.
 You want them to bear the consequence of those choices.
 That's the natural response, and it's the right response.
 In a panic though, in the classic financial panic, where the risk of complete collapse of the financial system is present or at the edge of the abyss, then you have to suspend that impulse, not indefinitely, but just temporarily and make sure you're focusing all your attention on this simple moral imperative, and it's a moral imperative, of keeping the lights on in the financial system.
-Because if you let the system collapse, the damage to the average person is catastrophic.
+Because if you let the system collapse, the damage to the average person is `catastrophic`.
 It doesn't mean you should suspend that sense of justice and the sense of outrage.
 It's just you have to figure out ...
 You put out the fire first, and then you got to figure out how to, not just create stronger set of rules, but hold people accountable for what happened.
 In our system, what we tried to do was put out the fires.
 We protected people from even more damage.
 You're right.
-There's still a lot damage, but then try to move very quickly to put in place a stronger enforcement response and to put in place tougher set of rules over the system going forward.
+There's still a lot damage, but then try to move very quickly to put in place a stronger enforcement response and `to put in place tougher set of rules` over the system going forward.

 Ezra Klein: Let me ask you a broad question about that.
 When you were going through it, even just looking back now, did you feel that there were people who in a perfect world should be held accountable, or did you feel this was a systemic period of overconfidence, and it wasn't that individuals were doing things that they should be, even in a perfect world, punished for, it's just that everything got a little bit out of hand?